 MET AD 648

-A detailed examination of how businesses can successfully use Internet and web technology.
+Provides a detailed examination of how businesses can successfully use Internet and Web technology.
 Students are introduced to the concepts and issues of electronic commerce.
 Topics include comparison of e-commerce procedures, payment mechanisms, applications in different industry sectors, security, the challenges of starting and maintaining an electronic business site, as well as a comparison with traditional business practices.
 4 cr.

 Advanced Marketing Strategy

-Prereq: (SMG MK 323).
-Provides the insight and skills necessary to formulate and implement sound marketing strategies and marketing plans.
-The course includes case analysis, guest speakers and a marketing management simulation where students take the role of brand manager.
+Prereq: QST MK323.
+Provides the insights and skills necessary to formulate and implement sound marketing strategies and marketing plans.
+Includes lectures, case analysis, guest speakers, and a strategic marketing management simulation where students take the role of brand manager.
 The simulation allows students to make decisions and see results on key topics such as segmentation, positioning, managing a brand portfolio, integrated marketing communications, and marketing channels.
-Other key topics explored in the course include strategic planning, customer decision making, life cycle, market response, competitive behavior, new product development, and product line management.
+Other key topics explored in the course include strategic planning, customer decision making, product life cycle, market response, competitive behavior, new product development, and product line management.
 4 cr.

-Prereq: (SMG MK 323).
+Prereq: QST MK323.
 Marketing communication strategy has moved beyond advertising to include interactive marketing, sales promotions, direct marketing, public relations, and more.
-This course focuses on developing marketing communication strategy that integrates these tools for more efficient and effective communication.
+This course focuses on developing a marketing communication strategy that integrates these tools for more efficient and effective communication.
 Topics include the establishment of objectives based on a situation analysis, developing subsequent messages, creative and media strategies, effectiveness testing, and client/agency relationships.
 4 cr.